 In my first job, at the end of every day my manager would say to to each of us “thank you for today”.
 I think at the time I questioned why she made that effort, but I knew from this small gesture I always felt valued.
 When I managed my own teams, I made sure that I ended each day the same way, “thank you for today”.
 It’s a simple way to acknowledge that people showed up for you and the business.
 But often appreciation and gratitude is overlooked, even at this festive time of year.

-It's common at the end of the year to ask yourself "what am I doing all this for?”.
-You might be feeling pressured to meet tight deadlines before the holidays, and be asked to take on extra work commitments with no thanks.
+It's common to sometimes ask yourself "what am I doing all this for?”.
+You might be feeling pressured to meet tight deadlines and be asked to take on extra work commitments with no thanks.
 Work environments like this can make you feel undervalued and easily lead to resentment.
 Then rather than pushing yourself to do your best work, you put in a half hearted effort which can have a knock on effect on your professional development.

 Here are a few ways to tackle feeling undervalued, and to find motivation and strength in other avenues.